-On the third Saturday on October (save the date – October 20, 2018), we gather in the sanctuary at 7:45 a.m. for a time encouragement and a group photo.
+In the Past: On the third Saturday on October (last year – October 20, 2018), we gather in the sanctuary at 7:45 a.m. for a time encouragement and a group photo.
 Then we will then break into teams and get ready for our day.
 Come to the church at 7:45 so we can get in the sanctuary and begin promptly at 8:00.

 Teams will be on their way by 8:15, other teams will head out at 9:00, and still others are beginning at 12:00.
 So, it is important to be in the sanctuary at 7:45!

 We need teams to report how many team members they have to the Lunch Team, (if you want lunch they day!).